 - Goal: Impart relevant knowledge, develop skills, provide support, build upon school/district professional development plans.
-Each Fellow develops a Student Engagement Plan that includes learning goals for the year; student engagement strategies for application in the classroom; and areas for additional coaching.
+Each Fellow developed a Student Engagement Plan that included learning goals for the year; student engagement strategies for application in the classroom; and areas for additional coaching.

 Ongoing Classroom Intervention

 - Classroom observation and coaching, using the Classroom AIMS observation tool.

 - Tracking and support of Student Engagement Plan implementation.

 - Four one-day convenings for Teacher Fellows imparted knowledge, developed skills and provided support throughout the school year.

 - Meetings with school principals and other school district personnel ensured progress, diffusion of new connectedness knowledge and student engagement techniques from Fellows to other teachers and school staff.

 Staff 2012 - 2013